'The Nation's T-Rex': How a Montana mum's tramp led to an incredible discovery

 For all its ferocious reptile rep, scientists still debate whether the living Tyrannosaurus rex was a dominant predator or just a toothy scavenger, feasting hyena-like on the carrion of the late Cretaceous.
 But today, their fossilised remains reign unchallenged over paleo-pop culture, the iconic king of all the dinos portrayed in movies, played with in kids' bedrooms and displayed in museums.
 The Smithsonian - which had a replica T-Rex towering over visitors in its old dinosaur exhibit - has been desperate for a real one for decades.
 They are thrilled to get such a prime specimen as the one Kathy Wankel spotted that September morning.

-"It's the centrepiece," said Kirk Johnson, director of the museum and a noted paleontologist (who thinks T-Rex was a predator).
+"It's the centrepiece," said Kirk Johnson, director of the museum and a noted palaeontologist (who thinks T-Rex was a predator).

 "It's the anchor of the whole exhibit, and it's going to bring a lot of joy and excitement."